 The Great Schism was both a religious and political conflict.
 The political conflict was whether the pope had authority over the patriarchs or not.
 In 1053, Greek churches were forced to close in Southern Italy.
 In retaliation, orders were given by the patriarch of Constantinople Michael Celularius for the closure of Latin churches in Constantinople in 1054.

 It also brought an end to the Anglo-Saxon aristocracy that had reigned in Britain for centuries.
 As a result of this conquest, the English aristocracy was eliminated.
 Anglo-Saxon bishops were also replaced by Norman bishops.
-Land tenure and military service was introduced and natives were removed from high government positions.
+Land tenure and military service were introduced and natives were removed from high government positions.

-In 1095, Pope II called upon the Christians to wage war against Muslims and get back the Holy Land.
-The first crusade lasted from 1095 to 1099 and was launched by the Western Europe under the command of Pope Urban II.
+In 1095, Pope Urban II called upon the Christians to wage war against Muslims and get back the Holy Land.
+The first crusade lasted from 1095 to 1099 and was launched by Western Europe under the command of Pope Urban II.

 Its aims were to recapture most of the parts of Anatolia and free Jerusalem from Muslim rule.
 Seljuk Turks had taken control of parts of Anatolia and this crusade was fought to bring the holy land back under Christian control.
 The crusade recaptured Jerusalem as well as many parts of Anatolia and established Crusader states.